Thrishaa29/Python-Projects/README.md

 # Python-Projects

-This ia a Collection of various python based projects
+This ia a Collection of diverse python and machine learning projects.